-In retrospect, we changed twice; first minor change, and then major change, without those renew of direction, new beginning of another adventure, upgrade is not possible, and we will close down our ministry and organization finally.
+In retrospect, we changed twice; first minor change, and then major change, without those renew of direction, new beginning of another adventure, upgrade is not possible and we will closed down our organization finally.
 Luckily, LPM Korea got on the right track, I mean shift to schooling, moved forward slowly and smoothly.
 How?
-A few things: Leader's mind is important, and it makes energy to the new direction.
-And God shed a new way for the future.
-Our staffs understood what it is and reality of near future and also responded from the people, especially Dr. Melvin's encouragement all the way.
-I think we were in the midst, at the neutral zone for about 2-3 years, in those years we were in the three boats at the same time: Letting go the old one; Neutral Zone and New Beginning.
-And we have passed these nicely, so we are going forward now where we have to go.
+A few things: Leader's mind is important and it makes energy to the new direction.
+And God shed new way for the future.
+Our staffs understood what it is and reality of near future and also responded from the people especially Dr. Melvin's encouragement all the way.
+I think we were in the midst, at the neutral zone for about 2-3 years, in those years we were in the 3 boats at same time: Letting go the old one; Neutral Zone and New Beginning.
+And we have passed these nicely so we are going forward now where we have to go.